MQL vs SQL: What Is The Real Difference for Brands?

 1. Lead Scoring

-A lead score is a numerical value given to a lead in order to determine which category they fit into.
+A lead score is a numerical value given to a lead to determine which category they fit into.

 Typically, a brand will use the help of a digital tool to look at the information each contact has and then turn those actions into numbers that can be added together to create a clear value for each lead.

-Information that might be taken into consideration during lead scoring includes:
+Information that might be considered during lead scoring includes:

 Demographic Information